 A Smoke Test 1 involves lighting an appropriate number of smoke pellets into the fireplace.
 As the smoke begins to evacuate the terminal and opening are sealed and the full length of the flue is visually inspected for leaks.
 This type of test is very subjective and human error is a significant factor; some leaks are too small to see.
 The tester requires access to all floors including loft spaces and adjacent properties.
 This can be problematic in shared properties.

-A chimney integrity/leakage test is used to check that the flue will be safe and not leak potentially dangerous gasses into rooms above or an adjacent property.
-We advise using specialist equipment to test the integrity of the flue, a Wöhler DP23 testing device measures the leakage of your chimney.
-Air is pumped into the chimney / flue and the device measures how much air, if any, is leaking out.
+We advise combining a Smoke Test 1 with specialist equipment to test the leakage of the flue, a Wöhler DP600 testing device measures the exact leakage of the flue.
+Air is pumped into the flue and the device measures how much air, if any, is leaking out.
 A reading of the allowable leakage rate and actual leakage rates are produced – this provides the information needed to establish a pass or fail.

-A professional chimney sweep will carry out a smoke draught test with every sweep – this is to test that the chimney will evacuate the gasses freely – It does not test for leaks.
+A professional chimney sweep will carry out a smoke draught test with every sweep (Smoke Test 2) – this is to test that the chimney will evacuate the gasses freely – It does not test for leaks.

 The chimney is always swept prior to any test as debris can conceal small cracks.
 Sweeping also allows the chimney height to be measured – we need this information to calculate the test result.

-For more information about pressure tests, call 0208 351 7164 or contact us online now at email@example.com.
+For more information about integrity tests, call 0208 351 7164 or contact us online now.